sfdeloach/vimrc/README.md

 `:/foo` search file for 'foo'
 `n` find next occurrence
 `:%s/old/new` change every occurrence of 'old' to 'new'
+`:%s/^M//g` where ^M is entered by holding down Ctrl and typing v followed by m, replaces all carriage return characters

 ### file management
 `:q!` quit without saving